ara-foundation/web/packages/reflect-astro-ext/README.md

 # Roadmap

 Components
+* Make sure that Astro built in is included.
 * Make sure components include a URL.
 * Make sure to work with the attributes linting.
 * Make sure to parse the components to the respected areas in the slots.